diofant/diofant/docs/modules/polys/internals.rst

 Many parts of the polys module are still undocumented, and even where there is documentation it is scarce.
 Please contribute!

-.. currentmodule:: sympy.polys.polyoptions
+.. currentmodule:: diofant.polys.polyoptions

 .. autoclass:: Order
 .. autoclass:: Options

-.. currentmodule:: sympy.polys.polyconfig
+.. currentmodule:: diofant.polys.polyconfig
 .. autofunction:: setup